 How do hair loss conditioners work?

 There are a variety of ways these conditioners can help with thinning hair.
 Well-formulated hair loss conditioners contain ingredients that stimulate hair follicles to promote hair growth while supporting scalp health.
-These products are also excellent for hydrating the hair and strengthening to prevent breakage and promote healthy hair.
+These products are also excellent for hydrating and strengthening the hair to prevent breakage and promote healthy hair.

 Some products have better, more targeted ingredients than others.
 It's important to look at the ingredient label to ensure the conditioner you're interested in contains effective ingredients!